Reading vs Print Reading: Emerging Research

 for Applied Linguistics are to improve the teaching

-of English as a second or foreign language, to promote
+of English as a second or foreign language, to promote the

-and to conduct research that will enhance the educational
+research that will enhance the educational process.

 The CAL website provides a series of "CALdigests,"